 Classes begin promptly.
 Tardiness will not be tolerated; it is very disruptive to classmates as well as instructors.
-If you are going to be tardy, an email or phone call must be placed to the instructor at least 15 minutes prior to the scheduled start time of the class.
+If you are going to be tardy a phone call must be placed to the instructor at least 15 minutes prior to the scheduled start time of the class.
 Text messages will not be accepted as official notification.
-If you are not present when attendance is taken at the start of class or if you have not called to leave a message saying you are going to be late, then you will be considered tardy.
+If you are not present when attendance is taken at the start of class, or if you have not called to leave a message saying you are going to be late, then you will be considered tardy.

 Tardiness will result in a lowering of your final grade.
-Excessive tardiness can result in a grade of "WA" for the course, and your course syllabi should be consulted.
+Excessive tardiness can result in a grade of "WA" for the course and your course syllabi should be consulted.

-Late 2 times = 3 point grade drop $\frac{1}{2}$ Ex: (B+) to (B) Late 3 times = 6 point grade drop $\frac{1}{2}$ Ex: (B+) to (B) to (B-) More than 3 times = $10$ point grade drop Ex: (B+) to (C+)
+Late 2 times = 3-point grade drop Ex: (B+) to (B)

+Late 3 times = 6-point grade drop Ex: (B+) to (B) to (B-)

+More than 3 times = 10-point grade drop Ex: (B+) to (C+)

+Cell Phone Policy

+Cell phones must be silenced or shut off and out of sight during class/laboratory.
+Cell phones will not be used as a timepiece or a calculator.
+Cell phones are not to be on a student's person while in the clinical education setting.
+Specifics for each course will be detailed in the course/clinic syllabi.

-Dress Code for Class and Laboratory
+Dress Code Policy for Class and Laboratory

 During the lecture part of classes, students may wear comfortable, appropriate, and presentable clothing.
 It is expected that outfits will be clean and will not contain any offensive language or pictures.
-"Tube tops," "halter tops," deep-set necklines, and very short, tight skirts and shorts should not be worn to class.
+"Tube tops", "halter tops", deep-set necklines, and very short, tight skirts and shorts should not be worn to class.
 Shirts and blouses must extend to the waistband.
 Underwear should not be visible above pants that are riding below the hip line.
 Sunglasses and hats are not to be worn in the classroom.

 During lab sessions, students will be expected to dress in their scrub uniforms.
-This creates an atmosphere of professionalism and prepares the student for active participation in simulating echocardiography procedures.
+This creates an atmosphere of professionalism and prepares the student for active participation in simulating diagnostic medical sonography procedures.